Complete Guide For Class 8th Civics Chapter 6 – Confronting Marginalization

 The struggles of marginalized groups have influenced the government to frame new laws in line with Fundamental Rights.
 This shows the impact of their advocacy in shaping legal protections and ensuring justice.

-Now, in order to understand the legal protections for marginalized communities, let us delve into the section ‘Laws for the Marginalized’ of the chapter ‘Confronting Marginalisation’.
+Now, to understand the legal protections for marginalized communities, let us delve into the section ‘Laws for the Marginalized’ of the chapter ‘Confronting Marginalisation’.

 Laws for the Marginalized

-• For instance, the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989, provides protection against violence and discrimination.
+- For instance, the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989, protects against violence and discrimination.

 The section ‘Laws for the Marginalized‘ in the chapter ‘Confronting Marginalisation’ covers several key points.
 Let’s now explore these in detail: